surniaulula/wpsso/readme.txt

 **Version 8.5.0 (2020/09/15)**

-**The SSO &gt; Setup Guide content is now available for translation and the complete French translation will be available shortly.**
+**The SSO &gt; Setup Guide content is now available for translation and the complete French translation of the Setup Guide will be available shortly.**

 **If you are fluent in a language other than English, and would like to assist translating the WPSSO Core option labels, help text, notice messages, and the Setup Guide, [you can contribute to the translation of WPSSO Core here](https://translate.wordpress.org/projects/wp-plugins/wpsso/).**